gopesh-sharma/financialThoughts/_posts/2023-2-3-pay-yourself-first-budgeting-method.md

 6. Reward yourself - Set small rewards for yourself when you reach certain savings milestones.

-7. Have multiple savings goals - Have different savings accounts for different purposes such as an emergency fund, retirement, a vacation etc.
+7. Have multiple savings goals - Have different savings accounts for different purposes such as an emergency fund, retirement, vacation etc.

 8. Have a clear picture of your financial situation - Understand your income and expenses, and have a clear picture of your current debt situation to plan your savings and expenses better.